Miebakagh, a trained historian and computer geek, is interested in alternative medicine. A health enthusiast, fond of food and nutrition.

-So, whatever your diet is, garnish or flavour it with a little cardamom as you did with common salt.
+So, whatever your diet is, garnish or flavor it with a little cardamom as you did with common salt.

 Cardamom is a good source of iron, magnesium, selenium, zinc, and manganese.
 Plus calcium, potassium, and vitamin C, and a B-complex unit.
 (These nutrients are likely to combat the coronavirus disease that is endemic these days).

 This spice is also associated with the ginger family.
 It's a bright-oranges-yellow plant product.
-It's used mainly as a food flavour and coloring.
+It's used mainly as a food flavor and coloring.

 It's a complex chemical and evidence of medicinal use has not been confirmed in the laboratories and research work.

-It's yellow coloring matter or pigment found in for example, in turmeric
+It's yellow coloring matter or pigment is found in turmeric.

 Although it has its use in Ayurveda or alternative medicine, it's significant to note why the United State government gave a grant of $150 million for research into its many health benefit.

 It has the potential of enhancing heart health.